-As at 30 September 2023, Anton Pillay held 125 000 restricted Coronation shares with a market value of R3.9 million (2022: 125 000 shares with a market value of R3.8 million) and Mary-Anne Musekiwa held no restricted shares.
+As at 30 September 2024, Anton Pillay held 125 000 restricted Coronation shares with a market value of R4.9 million (2023: 125 000 shares with a market value of R3.9 million) and Mary-Anne Musekiwa held no restricted shares.

-B-BBEE transaction
+2005 B-BBEE transaction

-Coronation established the Imvula Trust to facilitate its B-BBEE transactions.
+Coronation established the Imvula Trust to facilitate this B-BBEE transaction.
 On 1 April 2005, the Imvula Trust acquired 10% of Coronation Investment Management SA (Pty) Ltd (CIMSA) from Coronation.
 The acquisition consideration amounted to R147 million, based on a price per Coronation share of R3.85, and was funded by the issue of redeemable preference shares to a third-party financier.
 The funding was guaranteed by Coronation and the Imvula Trust was consolidated into the Group's financial statements.
 The Imvula Trust was no longer consolidated into the Group as from 28 February 2013.
-The majority of the units have been allocated to beneficiaries as at 30 September 2023, which was also the case as at 30 September 2022.
+The majority of the units have been allocated to beneficiaries as at 30 September 2024, which was also the case as at 30 September 2023.
 Any current allocations subject to service conditions have vesting periods ranging from 3 - 7 years.

 During 2014, the Imvula II Trust was formed to house unallocated units and both trusts are managed by an independent board of Trustees.
 A board of trustees was established to nominate the beneficiaries who will, upon fulfilment of certain conditions, have an interest in the underlying shares held by the Imvula Trust.
-During the prior year, 1.4 million shares were purchased, the majority of which have been allocated to beneficiaries in the current year.
+During the 2022 financial year, 1.4 million shares were purchased, the majority of which had been allocated to beneficiaries in the prior year.
 The funding for the transaction was raised in CIMSA and on-lent to Imvula Capital II which in turn provided a capital contribution to Imvula II Trust to enable Imvula II Trust to purchase the shares.
 The dividend flow from the shares will be utilised to pay off the debt funding.